 Users from industrial companies are welcome to do both nonproprietary and proprietary research at the ALS.
-When a company prefers to keep the scientific goal and details of their work confidential, such that it would limit reviewers’ ability to fairly score a proposal, access to the facility may be specially arranged.
-Please contact the appropriate beamline scientist (see the ALS Beamline Directory), the User Services Group Leader, or the Division Deputy for Science for more information.
-Nonproprietary research projects give industry users free access to the ALS, while proprietary research requires fees to cover the use of the ALS facility.
+It is expected that results from nonproprietary experiments will be made public.
+Proposals may be submitted through the RAPIDD program or the General User program.
+Industry proposals in the RAPIDD program are reviewed within the ALS and may be preferred for proprietary work.
+When a company prefers to do proprietary research, keeping the scientific goal and details of their work confidential, it is advisable to contact the appropriate beamline scientist (see the ALS Beamline Directory), the User Services Group Leader, or the Division Deputy for Science for more information.

 The ALS is a third-generation synchrotron light source that provides 40 beamlines for experimental work.
 Samples are illuminated with x-ray, ultraviolet, or infrared light to explore the chemical and electronic properties of materials.
 The ALS is a U.S. Department of Energy national user facility and is open to researchers worldwide whose research proposals are accepted following peer review.

 An ALS user is a researcher who has gone through the research proposal process and been granted “beam time” (access to use the facilities at a certain beamline).
 Most users travel to the synchrotron with their samples to carry out their experiments, but a growing number send their samples to ALS staff and then either operate a beamline remotely to collect their data or arrange for staff to collect the data for them.